Wheathampstead: Amwell

 About 1 mile to the southwest of Wheathamstead and lying within its civil and ecclesiastical parish, the hamlet of Amwell consists of a cluster of cottages and a public house at a crossroads.
 This small settlement has ancient origins and was first mentioned in 1272 as Hamewell in the records of Westminster Abbey.

 The name is derived from the Old English language hamm, an enclosure, and weille, a spring.
 The hamlet has five Grade II listed buildings; four are cottages dating from the 18th century together with the Elephant and Castle pub, whose chimneys may date from the 16th century.
+The pub has an ancient well inside the building.
 A further three houses are locally listed.
 Amwell became a conservation area in October 1983.

+Transport

+Wheathampstead railway station was opened in 1860 on the Hertford, Luton and Dunstable Railway, a branch line linking Dunstable and Luton to the Great Northern Railway's main line at Hatfield.
+The branch line was bought by the Great Northern Railway the year after it opened.
+The station closed in 1965.
+An amateur film of the line's last day of operation can be seen on YouTube under the title "Welwyn Garden City, Harpenden East, Luton Hoo, Bute, Dunstable".

+Public transport is now provided by an hourly bus between Borehamwood and Harpenden, operated by Aylesbury-based bus company Red Rose Travel.
+A half-hourly bus operated by Uno also runs through Wheathampstead between Luton and Hatfield.